(Photo Credit: AsiaOne)

 If you have been caught and fined, you would face a hefty fine of $130, the same as the fine one would get if they do not give way to buses exiting bus stops in the Mandatory Give-Way to Buses Scheme.
 Rest assured, the fine does not come with any demerit points.

-However, if you refuse to pay the fine, you could face a Court fine up to $1000 or 3 months of imprisonment (if this is your first time convicted in court and if your offence is not compounded).
+However, if you refuse to pay the fine, you could face a Court fine up to $1,000 or three months of imprisonment (if this is your first time convicted in court and if your offence is not compounded).

 What To Do